 A passport is an identification document issued by each country's government or equivalent public organization, which certifies, for the purpose of international travel, the identity of its holder, generally in a booklet form (passport booklet).
-The International Civil Aviation Organization (ICAO) of the United Nations has provided the passport booklet guidelines.
-As for conventional passports, all information necessary as the identification was printed on a paper booklet, and thereby this could cause these passports to be forged for illicit purposes.
-In order to prevent such forgery, an IC chip containing personal information with digital signature has been incorporated in a passport booklet.
+The International Civil Aviation Organization (ICAO), one of the specialized agencies of the United Nations has provided the passport booklet specifications.
+In current passports, an IC chip containing personal information with digital signature is incorporated in a passport booklet.
 Since valid digital signature can be granted only by the official passport issuing authorities, a high level of forgery prevention can be achieved.
 However, digital signature is not enough to counter forgery of copying personal information with authorized signature to store such information on a different IC chip.